Gautier/bitbucket-sync/README.rst

 bitbucket-sync
 ==============

-Synchronise all git repositories of a bitbucket account to local git clones.
+Synchronise all repositories of a bitbucket account to local clones.

 Synchronising means, remote repositories are cloned to local disk and later updated by changes in remote repository.
 This tool never pushes updates from local disk to remote server.